Tianxing-Sky-Zhou/PhoDyMM/README.md

 2. Go into the src directory and compile lcout and demcmc

 3. Go into the runs/Kepler-36 directory, designed for initial testing

+4. Run ``` sed -i 's/\r$//' lightcurve_runscript.sh demcmc_runscript.sh restart.sh ``` to temporarily fix Windows (CRLF) line endings or a bad shebang

+5. Run ``` chmod u+x lightcurve_runscript.sh demcmc_runscript.sh restart.sh ``` to make the script executable

-4. Examine the lightcurve model using this script: ``` ./lightcurve_runscript.sh ``` This should take a few seconds, generate diagnostic output, and produce multiple output figures.
+6. Examine the lightcurve model using this script: ``` ./lightcurve_runscript.sh ``` This should take a few seconds, generate diagnostic output, and produce multiple output figures.
 These figures should be compared to the figures in Ragozzine et al. 2020 (or in the /docs directory)

-5. Do a short test DEMCMC run using this script:
+7. Do a short test DEMCMC run using this script:
 ```
 ./demcmc_runscript.sh
 ```